George Will just exposed Mike Pence's Faustian bargain

 I told you it was brutal!

 Will's penned destruction of Trump -- as only the always-use-the-$1,000-word-when-the-$1-word-would-do wordsmith can -- will draw most of the attention.
-But, it's a point that Will only infers about Pence that I think is the most important.
+But, it's a point that Will only implies about Pence that I think is the most important.

 The simple fact is Pence, the day he decided to sign on as Trump's vice president, threw his lot, totally and completely, in with Trump.
 And, in so doing, broke with who he had been, politically speaking, up until that moment.